-PUC DECISION
+PUC Decision

-- Within approximately 6 months of the application filing (if contested) the five governor- appointed PUC Commissioners will approve the application, deny the application, or approve the application with modifications.
-The PUC's approval will extend to the overall project need. - CPS Energy is approved to construct, own, and operate the approved transmission line outside of the San Antonio municipal boundaries by the PUC.
+• Within approximately 6 months of the application filing (if contested) the governor- appointed PUC Commissioners will approve the application, deny the application, or approve the application with modifications.
+The PUC's approval will extend to the overall project need.